kai687/sphinxawesome-theme/docs/how-to/options.md

 :::{confval} show_prev_next

-If you want to show links to the previous and next pages, set:
+To show links to the previous and next pages, set:

 ```{code-block} python
 ---